provenance-io/explorer-service/CONTRIBUTING.md

 ### Release Procedure

+If new commits are API breaking, a new major version will be released.
+Everything else can be considered the next minor version to be released.

+- All new commits are merged into `main`
+- The `CHANGELOG` will be updated as needed

+To create a new release:

 - Start on `main`
-- Create the release candidate branch `rc/v*` (going forward known as **RC**) and ensure it's protected against pushing from anyone except the release manager/coordinator
+- Create the release version branch `release/vx.x.x` (aka `release`)
-  - **no PRs targeting this branch should be merged unless exceptional circumstances arise**
-- On the `RC` branch, prepare a new version section in the `CHANGELOG.md`
+- On the `release` branch, prepare a new version section in the `CHANGELOG.md`
+  - At the top of latest changes add `## [vx.x.x](https://github.com/provenance-io/provenance/releases/tag/vx.x.x) - YYYY-MM-DD`
-  - All links must be link-ified: `$ python ./scripts/linkify_changelog.py CHANGELOG.md`
+  - All links must be link-ified: `$ python ./scripts/linkify.py CHANGELOG.md`
-  - Copy the entries into a `RELEASE_CHANGELOG.md`, this is needed so the bot knows which entries to add to the release page on github.
+  - Copy the latest release entries into a `RELEASE_CHANGELOG.md`, this is needed so the bot knows which entries to add to the release page on github.
-- Kick off a large round of testing
-- If errors are found during testing, commit the fixes to `main` and create a new `RC` branch (making sure to increment the `rcN`)
-- After simulation has successfully completed, create the release branch (`release/vX.XX.X`) from the `RC` branch
+- Tag the release (use `git tag -a vx.x.x -m "vx.x.x"`)
+- Push the tag up (use `git push origin vx.x.x`)
+  - The release will happen automatically in github
-- Create a PR to `main` to incorporate the `CHANGELOG.md` updates
+- Create a PR from branch `release` to `main` to incorporate ONLY the `CHANGELOG.md` updates
-- Tag the release (use `git tag -a`) and create a release in Github
+  - Do not push `RELEASE_CHANGELOG.md` to `main`
-- Delete the `RC` branches
+- Delete the `release` branch

-### Point Release Procedure
+### Hotfix Procedure

-At the moment, only a single major release will be supported, so all point releases will be based off of that release.

-In order to alleviate the burden for a single person to have to cherry-pick and handle merge conflicts of all desired backporting PRs to a point release, we instead maintain a living backport branch, where all desired features and bug fixes are merged into as separate PRs.

-Example:

-Current release is `v0.1.0`.
-We then maintain a (living) branch `sru/release/v0.1.N`, given N as the next patch release number (currently `0.1.1`) for the `0.1` release series.
-As bugs are fixed and PRs are merged into `main`, if a contributor wishes the PR to be released as SRU into the `v0.1.N` point release, the contributor must:

-1. Add `0.1.N-backport` label
-2. Pull latest changes on the desired `sru/release/vX.X.N` branch
-3. Create a 2nd PR merging the respective SRU PR into `sru/release/v0.38.N`
-4. Update the PR's description and ensure it contains the following information:
-   - **[Impact]** Explanation of how the bug affects users or developers.
-   - **[Test Case]** section with detailed instructions on how to reproduce the bug.
-   - **[Regression Potential]** section with a discussion how regressions are most likely to manifest, or might manifest even if it's unlikely, as a result of the change. **It is assumed that any SRU candidate PR is well-tested before it is merged in and has an overall low risk of regression**.
+If a hotfix is needed against the current release, a hotfix branch will be created from the current version tag per the follow procedure:

+- Start from tag `vx.x.x`
+- Create a branch `hotfix/vx.x.(x+1)` (aka `hotfix`)
+- The hotfix commit should be PR'd against both `main` and `hotfix`
+  - The `CHANGELOG` should be updated accordingly for both

 It is the PR's author's responsibility to fix merge conflicts, update changelog entries, and ensure CI passes.
 If a PR originates from an external contributor, it may be a core team member's responsibility to perform this process instead of the original author.
-Lastly, it is core team's responsibility to ensure that the PR meets all the SRU criteria.
+Lastly, it is core team's responsibility to ensure that the PR meets all the Hotfix criteria.

-Finally, when a point release is ready to be made:
+When the hotfix is ready to be released:

-1. Create `release/v0.1.N` branch
-2. Ensure changelog entries are verified
-   1. Be sure changelog entries are added to `RELEASE_CHANGELOG.md`
-3. Add release version date to the changelog
-4. Push release branch along with the annotated tag: **git tag -a**
+- Start on `hotfix/vx.x.(x+1)` (aka `hotfix`)
+- On the `hotfix` branch, prepare a new version section in the `CHANGELOG.md`
+  - At the top of latest changes add `## [vx.x.x](https://github.com/provenance-io/provenance/releases/tag/vx.x.x) - YYYY-MM-DD`
+  - All links must be link-ified: `$ python ./scripts/linkify_changelog.py CHANGELOG.md`
+- Copy the latest release entries into a `RELEASE_CHANGELOG.md`
+- Tag the release (use `git tag -a vx.x.x -m "vx.x.x"`)
+- Push the tag up (use `git push origin vx.x.x`)
+  - The release will happen automatically in github
-5. Create a PR into `main` containing ONLY `CHANGELOG.md` updates
-   1. Do not push `RELEASE_CHANGELOG.md` to `main`
+- Create a PR into `main` containing ONLY `CHANGELOG.md` updates -Do not push `RELEASE_CHANGELOG.md` to `main`

-Note, although we aim to support only a single release at a time, the process stated above could be used for multiple previous versions.
+- Delete the `hotfix` branch